 Another reason why surface prep is important is the fact that improper or inadequate surface preparation is almost always the root of most painting epic fails.
 We’re here to save you from the trouble of dealing with those issues later on.
 We consulted our resident paint expert to give our readers—may it be aspiring painters, DIYers, or even professional painters—the basics of surface preparation for new concrete surfaces.
 In general, your goal is to ensure a smooth, clean, and dry surface.
 Let’s go into details.

 First, allow new concrete to cure for 14-28 days under normal weather conditions before painting.
-Once dried, dust off dirt and wipe grease or oil with detergent to make sure you have a clean surface.
+Once dried, dust off the dirt and wipe grease or oil with a cleaning detergent to make sure you have a clean surface.

-When neutralizing, make sure you dilute 1 part of Boysen Masonry Neutralizer B-44 in a 16-part clean water.
+When neutralizing, make sure you dilute 1-part of BOYSEN Masonry Neutralizer B-44 in 16-part clean water.
 Remember to use rubber gloves when handling the solution.
-Then, apply it on the surface with a paint brush or a roller and let it stand overnight before rinsing with water to remove white crystals that form on the surface.
+Then, apply it on the surface with a paintbrush or a roller and let it stand overnight before rinsing with water to remove white crystals that form on the surface.
 Let it dry completely before painting.

 After all these steps, you must follow the standard painting system:

-2 apply putty to hairline cracks or imperfections
+- apply putty to hairline cracks or imperfections,

-Watch Boysen Painting 101 if you want to know about other surfaces.
+Watch Boysen Painting 101 if you want to know about other surfaces like wood or metal.